0o0kuki0o0/adobe-alternatives/README.md

 - 💵 = Single purchase
 - 🔒 = Subscription for more functions

+**Other Important Stuff:**
-- ⛔️ = Dont know yet
+- ⛔️ = Tested but didnt decided yet
-- 🚫 = Didnt needed an alternative yet
+- 🚫 = Didnt tested it, didnt needed to.

+If the best variant is a closed source variant I will link the closed source and the open source variant for developers who want to create a fork.
+The best will have a 🥇 Symbol and the other 🥈

 **Alternatives to:**